 How to Detect a Faulty Thermostat

 A well-functioning HVAC is vital for home comfort.
-Any differences in your air conditioner’s efficiency are troubling, but first, inspect the thermostat before contacting an HVAC specialist.
-Minor thermostat issues may mimic more severe problems with your HVAC system and directly affect your comfort and the efficiency of your system.
+Any differences in your air conditioner’s efficiency are troubling.
+Inspect the thermostat before contacting an HVAC specialist.
+Minor thermostat issues may act like a more severe issue with your HVAC system.
+It can affect your comfort and the efficiency of your system.

-When thermostat issues arise, they are rarely chaotic incidents with flying sparks or turning on smoke detector alarms.
-Most thermostat failures trigger slight or abrupt changes in the efficiency of your air conditioner.
-Since your unit’s performance is compromised, it easy to mistake the signs as an emergency HVAC issue when all that is required is thermostat troubleshooting.
+When thermostat issues arise, they are rarely chaotic.
+No flying sparks or turning on smoke detector alarms.
+Most thermostat failures trigger slight or abrupt changes in your air conditioner.
+Since your unit isn’t working as it should, it is easy to mistake the signs as an emergency HVAC issue.
+All that you need is thermostat troubleshooting.

 4 Signs Your Thermostat is Faulty

 Your AC Won’t Turn Off

 The main purpose of a thermostat is to communicate with the AC.
 It transmits signals to your AC to either rise or lower temperatures.
 What if your air conditioner runs often when it reaches the programmed temperature?
 The electrical connection may be faulty.
 This can also be a sign of miscalibration.
 This makes the thermostat send the wrong signals to your HVAC.